-According to the World Health Organization, over a billion people (about 15% of the world’s population) have some form of disability and the rates of disability are increasing due to population aging and increases in chronic health conditions (WHO, 2018).
-Thursday, May 20, 2021, marks the tenth anniversary of Global Accessibility Awareness Day (GAAD).
-GAAD was originally inspired by a blog post written by a web developer named Joe Devon back in 2011 where he encouraged developers to come together and work to bridge the accessibility gap by raising awareness and global standards.
+According to the World Health Organization, over a billion people (about 15% of the world’s population) have some form of disability, and the rates of disability are increasing due to population aging and increases in chronic health conditions (WHO, 2018).
+Thursday, May 19, 2022, marks the 11th anniversary of Global Accessibility Awareness Day (GAAD).
+GAAD was originally inspired by a blog post written by a web developer named Joe Devon back in 2011, where he encouraged developers to come together and work to bridge the accessibility gap by raising awareness and global standards.

 Celebrate GAAD with us this year by following @gbla11yday on Twitter and tweet using the #GAAD hashtag.
 Don’t forget to check out the GAAD Facebook page too!
 A full list of events and activities can be found at https://globalaccessibilityawarenessday.org/events/.